sandia-proj/SETGen/help/MANUAL.md

 2. It is strongly advised **NOT** to modify/create any files in tmp/ directory.

 3. In the main menu, typing “clear” will clear the screen.

+4. Always run SETGen script from its directory.

+5. SETGen does **not** check for the validity of D-ITG related commands.

 ---